Skip to main content

 Written by James Calhoun

-Updated over 2 years ago
+Updated over a month ago

 Photo quality is the single most important thing after price that determines how many buyers will be interested in your home.